 The custard without the fruits will keep in the fridge for 4 days.

 Yes, you can use cornstarch or tapioca starch instead of custard powder.

 If you make the salad earlier in advance use fruits that do not oxidize.
 However, if you eat the salad soon after it is made it is ok to use fruits before they oxidize.

 Pin this and other East-Indian Recipes on Pinterest here.
 Don’t forget to like and Follow for more recipes.

 - 2 cups Whole milk

 - 4 tbsp Cold milk

 - 2 cups Chopped fruits I used 3 cups

-- Boil - In a saucepan add the whole milk and sugar.
-Bring to a boil and let all the sugar dissolve.2 cups Whole milk, 2 tablespoon Sugar
+- Boil – In a saucepan add the whole milk and sugar.
+Bring to a boil and let all the sugar dissolve.2 cups Whole milk, 2 tbsp Sugar

-- Slurry - In a small bowl combine the cold milk and custard powder.
-Add it to the boiling milk.2 tablespoon Custard powder, 4 tablespoon Cold milk
+- Slurry – In a small bowl combine the cold milk and custard powder.
+Add it to the boiling milk.2 tbsp Custard powder, 4 tbsp Cold milk

 - Thicken – Continue to cook the milk on medium-low heat until it thickens and coats the back of a wooden spoon thickly.

 - Cool – Strain the custard through a sieve to remove any lumps.
 Cover the bowl with plastic wrap making sure the plastic touches the top of the custard.
 Leave to cool completely for an hour.

 - Whip – When cooled place the custard in the fridge to chill for a few hours.
 Whip the custard with a whisk to ensure it is smooth without any lumps.
 If the custard is too thick add 1 to 2 tbsp of warm milk to help smooth it out.